Why I Keep Using a Physical Bible

 Daniel K. Eng, PhD

-Daniel is assistant professor of New Testament language and literature at Western Seminary.
+Daniel is Associate Professor of New Testament Language and Literature at Western Seminary.

 Read his bio.